The Royal Air Force has welcomed the first of its new P-8A Poseidon maritime patrol aircraft to RAF Lossiemouth.

 - Ceiling: 41,000ft

-Cover Image: The RAF's first P-8A Poseidon touching down at NAS Jacksonville in the US (Picture: MOD).
+Cover Image: An RAF P-8A Poseidon in the skies over NAS Jacksonville in the US (Picture: MOD).